 Activities such as hanging lights standing on stairs, lifting heavy decorations and setting the Christmas tree can lead to strains and muscle overuse.
 The most common holiday injuries involve falls, trauma, back strains, and lacerations.

 Taking that into account, it is recommended to add precaution to avoid injuries when decorating your home for the holidays.
 Here there is a prevention checklist to help you avoid injuries during this holiday season:

 - Always stretch before and after any physical activity to loosen the muscles.
 Do not underestimate the task ahead of you!
 Decorating involves a lot of physical activity.

-- When lifting heaving items, lift with your legs not your back.
-The average 6.5′ to 8′ Christmas tree weight between 50 to 70 pounds.
+- When lifting heaving items, lift with your legs, not your back.
+The average 6.5′ to 8′ Christmas tree weight is between 50 to 70 pounds.

-- Keep carrying packages, keep them closer to you center of gravity (closer to your body).
+- Keep carrying packages, keep them close to your center of gravity (closer to your body).
 The closer to your spine and center of gravity, the less stress it puts in your back.

 - If you need to carry multiple items, it is better to make multiple trips instead of one.